sjsloreilly/datascalepyspark/README.md

 1. Click Terminate and then Clone.
 It is OK to terminate the cluster while it is starting.
 1. For the dialog asking if you want to clone steps, select No.
 1. Click the Previous button on the lower right side of the cluster setup screen until you get back to Step 1: Software and Steps in the sidebar on the left side.
+    1. Under Software Configuration change the Release to "emr-5.29.0"
     1. Under Edit Software settings click the radio button for Enter configuration.
 Paste the following into the text area:
 `[{"classification":"spark-defaults","properties":{"spark.driver.memory":"10G","spark.driver.maxResultSize":"5G"}}]`
 1. Click the Next button to Step 2: Hardware